53 mediapersons test coronavirus positive in Mumbai

-At least 53 media persons from Mumbai have tested positive for coronavirus, a city civic official said on Monday.
-During a special camp organized at the Azad Maidan here on April 16 and 17 for COVID-19 testing of scribes, the Brihanmumbai Municipal Corporation (BMC) collected swab samples of 171 media persons, including electronic and print media journalists, photographers and cameramen.
+At least 53 mediapersons from Mumbai have tested positive for coronavirus, a city civic official said on Monday.
+During a special camp organised at the Azad Maidan here on April 16 and 17 for COVID-19 testing of scribes, the Brihanmumbai Municipal Corporation (BMC) collected swab samples of 171 mediapersons, including electronic and print media journalists, photographers and cameramen.

-Efforts were also on to trace their high and low-risk contacts.
-Till Sunday, Mumbai recorded 2,724 coronavirus cases and 132 deaths due to the disease.
+Efforts were also on to trace their high and low risk contacts.
+On Monday night, the BMC decided to isolate the 53 media persons at a hotel in Goregaon for the next 14 days.

+Meanwhile, Mumbai Mayor Kishori Pednekar has decided to place herself under quarantine after some journalists with whom she had interacted recently tested positive for the coronavirus infection.
+Till Monday, Mumbai recorded 3,032 COVID-19 cases with 139 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)